Sai-Sravani-Bollapalli/BasicTasks/Day1/README.md

 Steps for what happens when we enter a URL :

 - Browser checks cache for DNS entry to find the corresponding IP address of website.
-It looks for following cache.
-If not found in one, then continues checking to the next until found.
-1. Browser Cache
-2. Operating Systems Cache
-3. Router Cache
-4. ISP Cache
 - If not found in cache, ISP’s (Internet Service Provider) DNS server initiates a DNS query to find IP address of server that hosts the domain name.
 - The requests are sent using small data packets that contain information content of request and IP address it is destined for.
 - Browser initiates a TCP (Transfer Control Protocol) connection with the server using synchronize(SYN) and acknowledge(ACK) messages.